 - Customise access – if custom access is given you will be redirected to the ATO’s Access Manager to set permissions

-When you add a new authorisation, an authorisation code is automatically emailed to the user to accept or decline.
-The code is valid for seven days.
+When you add a new authorisation, an authorisation request and code is automatically emailed to the user.
+The user must accept or decline the authorisation request within seven days or the code will expire and a new request will need to be sent.

 Re-issuing authorisation codes